gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## Execution Plan

-1. Implement Teleport APIs for new scheduling system (without backpressure strategy)
+1. Implement Teleport APIs for new scheduling system (without backpressure strategy, canaries, or completion tracking)
-2. Implement new Linux server auto-updater in Go.
+2. Implement new Linux server auto-updater in Go, including systemd-based rollbacks.
 3. Implement changes to Kubernetes auto-updater.
 4. Test extensively on all supported Linux distributions.
 5. Prep documentation changes.
-6. Release via `teleport` package.
+6. Release via `teleport` package and script for packageless install.
 7. Release documentation changes.
-8. Communicate to users that they should update their updater.
+8. Communicate to users that they should update to the new system.
 9. Begin deprecation of old auto-updater resources, packages, and endpoints.
+10. Add healthcheck endpoint to Teleport agents and incorporate into rollback logic.
+10. Add progress and completion checking.
+10. Add canary functionality.
-10. Add group interdependence and backpressure features.
+10. Add backpressure functionality if necessary.
+11. Add DB backups if necessary.